microhh/readthedocs/source/Tutorials/realistic_cases.rst

 Building the stand alone ray tracer is similar to building MicroHH and generates (among others) the executable ``test_rte_rrtmgp_rt_gpu``.

 Running the standalone ray tracer requires 3D fields of absolute temperature, specific humidity, cloud water content, ice water content and the essential gasses as listed above.
-In addition, a 3D grid is required, vertical profiles of density and pressure, and values for the surface albedo, surface emissivity, solar zenith angle, zolar azimuth angle.
+In addition, a 3D grid is required, vertical profiles of density and pressure, and values for the surface albedo, surface emissivity, solar zenith angle, solar azimuth angle.
 Optionally, other gasses and aerosols can be added.
 To convert MicroHH output to input for the standalone ray tracer, a python script is available :code:`/python/microhh_to_raytracer_input.py`.
 All available command line options are listed in the code for the `forward ray tracer <https://github.com/microhh/rte-rrtmgp-cpp/blob/a0f96acba099ba9d98d338a4f8f4c71fee0f987f/src_test/test_rte_rrtmgp_rt.cu#L226>`_